scilus/quactography/docs/demo_qaoa_optimization.rst

    :alt: Visualisation of heatmap of probabilities of the optimal path according to alphas and circuit depth

-To visualize a scatter plot of the square loss of the found energy and theorical ground state, and a scatter plot between theorical optimal path and the one found, run with arguement rep or alpha for your need:
+To visualize a scatter plot of the square loss of the found energy and theoretical ground state, and a scatter plot between theorical optimal path and the one found, run with argument rep or alpha for your need:

 ::
    quac_params_comparison.py [PATH_TO_QUACTO_DATA]/data/output_graphs visu_scatter rep --save_only